zidianjun/BOA_calculation/README.md

 ...

-(the unit of T: °C, the unit of p: kbar)
+(the unit of T: °C, the unit of p: kbar.
+The input P-T should be from equilibrated cpx-melt pairs.)

 Manual: